 - Add collard greens and a pinch each salt and pepper and stir.
 Sauté for 3-4 minutes, covered, stirring occasionally until bright green in color and slightly soft.

-- Add coconut bacon, vegetable broth (start with 3 Tbsp or 45 ml), a bit more salt and pepper, coconut sugar (start with 1 tsp), and red pepper flake.
+- Add coconut bacon, vegetable broth (start with lesser end of range- 3 Tbsp or 45 ml as original recipe is written), a bit more salt and pepper, coconut sugar (start with lesser end of range- 1 tsp as original recipe is written), and red pepper flake.
 Stir, cover, and reduce heat to low.
 Simmer for 4-6 minutes, stirring occasionally.

 - Continue cooking to desired tenderness.
-I like mine with a little crunch left, so I leave the vegetable broth at 3-4 Tbsp, but you could continue adding vegetable broth (up to 6 Tbsp) and simmer up to 15 minutes for more tender collards.
+I like mine with a little crunch left, so I leave the vegetable broth at 3-4 Tbsp (amount as original recipe is written // adjust if altering batch size), but you could continue adding vegetable broth (up to 6 Tbsp // amount as original recipe is written // adjust if altering batch size) and simmer up to 15 minutes for more tender collards.

 - Taste and adjust seasonings as needed, adding more coconut sugar for sweetness / flavor balance, salt and pepper for overall flavor, red pepper flake for heat, or more coconut bacon for smokiness and crunch.